Waldemar Quiles: Political career

 Quiles began his political career in 1973, when he became part of the Municipal Assembly of Utuado.
 In 1977, he became President of the Assembly.
 Also, from 1977 to 1980, Quiles was the Auxiliary Administrator at the Administration of Permits and Regulations (ARPE).

 From 1981 to 1989, Quiles served as Mayor of Utuado.

 Quiles was first elected to the House of Representatives of Puerto Rico at the 1992 general election, representing District 22.
-During his first term, he presided the Commission of Cooperativism, and served as Vicepresident of the Commission of Education and Culture.
+During his first term, he presided the Commission of Cooperativism, and served as vice president of the Commission of Education and Culture.

 Quiles was reelected at the 1996 general election, after which he presided the Treasury Commission.
 From 2001 to 2003, Quiles was President of the Commission of Public Service.

 Quiles decided not to run for reelection at the 2004 general election.
 During that term, he served as Advisor to the Mayor of Toa Baja, Aníbal Vega Borges, and to the Speaker of the House, José Aponte Hernández.

 Quiles returned to active politics for the 2008 general election, where he was reelected again to represent District 22.
 He was again reelected in 2012.